 Because many are struggling in a generally weak and slow economy right now, I have decided that through the fall, we will offer the Directory for a special 30% discount.
 I feel that the information in this publication is valuable for anyone working in the art field today, and I want to make it possible for many of you to order.

-So, for a limited time,you can order the complete International Directory of Corporate Art Collections for $87.00 After that the price will be $125.
+So, for a limited time,you can order the complete International Directory of Corporate Art Collections in pdf format for $87.00 After that the price will be $125.

 You can order it on the special discount web page : link here